One of the cornerstones of agile methods is delivering value – “working software over comprehensive documentation”, “production or it didn’t happen”.

 Again, if you pre-plan 100% of the stories from the higher level backlogs then, by definition, you can’t be agile.

 The split between local features, enablers, maintenance, and portfolio or solution epics can be managed by capacity allocation among the areas.
-For example one group may allocate 60% of their time to portfolio epics, whilst another only 35% (which a much higher percentage of local features).
+For example one group may allocate 60% of their time to portfolio epics, whilst another only 35% (with a much higher percentage of local features).

 When undertaking Program Increment planning and assigning features derived from portfolio (or solution) epics, the capacity allocation can be used to determine how many can be allocated from epics versus capacity for local features. https://www.scaledagileframework.com/simple-tool-for-planning-portfolio-work/